walmartlabs/concord-website/docs/plugins/packer.md

 objects and supports all JSON-compatible data structures (nested objects, lists, etc).

 Specifying `extraVars` is an equivalent of running `packer build -var-file=/path/to/file.json`.

 <a name="env"></a>

 ## Environment Variables

 OS-level [environment variables](https://www.packer.io/docs/templates/user-variables.html)
-can be specified using `extraEnv` parameter:
+can be specified using `envars` parameter:

 ```yaml
 - task: packer